jnccd/graph-draw-project/README.md

 ![OwO thewes missing some something D:](Documentation-Resources/options.png "Hey, im a popup :P")

-The options menu currently contains an animation interval slider and 4 level of detail options.
+The options menu currently contains 5 level of detail options and an animation interval slider.
+They are grouped by seperators.
+The first two options hide animation states, the three in the middle are drawing options and the last one is for animation options.

-The first one shows all animations states that show how the contour was calculated.
+The first option shows or hides all states that show the contour.
 The second option shows all states that show the distance check on each contour layer.
 The third option shows the xOffset values that the algorithm saves for each node.
 They are usually displayd below the nodes name.
 The fourth only shows the offset value for each node.
 The fifth option hides threads which are displayed as dashed lines.